-Bristol Law Society is the oldest local law society in England and Wales and hosts a large collection of historic legal reference materials including journals, case reports and text books.
-Members of the Society are most welcome to visit our offices, at the Law Library on Small Street, and to use the library for their own research and study purposes (during our normal opening hours or by special arrangement).
+Bristol Law Society is the oldest local law society in England and Wales and hosts a collection of historic legal reference materials including journals, case reports and text books.
+Members of the Society are welcome to visit our offices on 12 Colston Avenue by prior appointment, to use our historic library collection for their own research and study purposes.

 Bristol Law Society’s Law Library is not open to the members of the public.